 Whether you are just getting into chickens or have had them for a while, you may think that eggs come in just one or two colors.
 Usually, when you think of chicken eggs, you think of white eggs or brown eggs.
 However, did you know that there are chickens that lay blue eggs?

 When we first found out that there are blue egg chickens we HAD to have some – IMMEDIATELY.
 I mean, how cool to have a different, fun color in your egg basket, right?
-We ran out to find out right away what chickens lay blue eggs.
+We immediately started looking for some.